-Cecilio Madero Villarejo has been Deputy Director-General for Antitrust at the European Commission's Competition Directorate-General since May 2011.
-He is responsible for the Commission's antitrust cases and policy.
+Cecilio Madero Villarejo has been Deputy Director-General for Mergers at the European Commission's Competition Directorate-General since 1 March 2019 and Acting Director General since 1 September 2019.

-His experience with the Commission spans 25 years during which his career has focused on European competition policy.
-As a case-handler, he dealt first with the adjustment of state monopolies and the internal energy market.
-In 1995, he was appointed Head of Unit dealing with State aid in the area of manufacturing, including the textile, papers, chemical, pharmaceutical, electronic industry, mechanical engineering and other sectors.
+His experience with the Commission spans 32 years during which his career has mainly focused on European competition policy.
+As a case-handler in 1987, he dealt first with the adjustment of state monopolies and the internal energy market.
+In 1995, he was appointed Head of Unit in charge of the application of State aid rules in the area of manufacturing, including the textile, papers, chemical, pharmaceutical, electronic industry, mechanical engineering and other sectors.

 Between 1999 and 2006, he was Head of Unit in charge of Information Industries, Internet and Consumer Electronics.
 In October 2006, he was appointed Director of the Services Directorate, and then in 2007, Director of the Information, Communication and Media Directorate.

-Carles Esteva Mosso is Acting Deputy Director General for mergers at the Competition Directorate-General of the European Commission.
+Carles Esteva Mosso is Deputy Director General for State aid at the Competition Directorate-General of the European Commission.

 Between 1999 and 2004, he was a Member of the Cabinet of the European Commissioner for Competition Policy, Mario Monti.
 For the five years prior to that, he worked in several areas within DG Competition.
 Before joining the Commission, Carles Esteva worked in private legal practice.
 He is a member of the Barcelona Bar.

 Carles Esteva holds a Masters degree in European Law from the Institut d’Etudes Européennes, Université Libre de Bruxelles.
 He also graduated in Law and Economics from the Universitat de Barcelona, and in Political Science (International relations) from the Universitat Autònoma de Barcelona.
 He is a guest professor on competition law at the Barcelona Graduate School of Economics.